krateng/maloja/README.md

 ### Basic control

-Start and stop the server with
+Start and stop the server in the background with

 ```console
 	maloja start